Hair Loss (2018) -Roger Mason

 MELATONIN- is the anti-aging and anti-oxidant hormone that regulates our biological clock.
 The anti-aging and healing properties of melatonin are being clinically demonstrated all over the world.
 Finally we have seen this has dramatic topical powers for better skin health.
 Melatonin almost disappears in our blood and our skin as we age, and falls from the time we are in our teens.
 3,000 mcg per jar.

 S.O.D. (superoxide dismutase)- the other main antioxidant we have in our bodies besides glutathione.
-This is very expensive costing literally $2,000 a kilogram.
+This is very expensive costing literally $2,400 a kilogram.
 1,000 PIU per jar.
 No one else puts realistic amounts of such an expensive anti-oxidant in their product.
-S.O.D. also helps re-duce free radical activity.
+S.O.D. also helps reduce free radical activity.

+We wanted to add 1% adensosine, as there area good published human studies on it.
+This caused scalp irritation in some people however.
 You may see ingredients in other hair loss formulas not included here.
 That is because these are advertising gimmicks with no science behind them.
 Hair Again® is the only formulation based on the international scientific research over the last twenty years.
-All eleven ingredients are present in the amounts needed to feed the hair follicles.
+All twelve ingredients are present in the amounts needed to feed the hair follicles.
 Use this daily to feed and nourish your dormant follicles.
 You cannot revive dead follicles.
 Many people are happy just to keep the hair they have.
-Any product that guarantees to grow hair is obviously a fraud.
+No product can guarantee to grow hair obviously.
 For best results eat well, take proven supplements, balance your basic hormones, exercise regularly, and end any bad habits (like coffee) you may have, fast weekly, and drop any Rx drugs.
-Think whole body, holistic health and not merely hair growth.
+Think whole body, holistic health, and not merely hair growth.
 Read the article Seven Steps to Natural Health.
 Do all seven with no excuses.
 Natural health is about diet and lifestyle.

 Click here to return to the article library.